 On April 1, 2023, states will be forced to return to pre-pandemic policies and determine who is eligible for Medicaid and who is not.
 The Robert Wood Johnson Foundation estimates this has the potential to leave up to 18 million people without healthcare coverage.

 In Q1 2022, the national uninsured rate reached an all-time low of 8%.
-Yet with the revert back to redetermination, rates could increase.
+Yet, with the revert back to redetermination, rates could increase.

 Estimates from the U.S. Department of Health and Human Services show approximately 9.5% of Medicaid enrollees, or about 8.2 million, will lose Medicaid coverage due to loss of eligibility.
+KFF estimates are even higher: between 8 million and 24 million people.

 Hospitals must quickly prepare to address the inevitable effects of Medicaid unwinding.
 With margins already low and many hospitals at risk for consolidation, they simply can’t afford an additional negative impact to their bottom line.